• Skip to primary navigation

 a saucepan containing cooked tagliatelle and tomato pasta sauce.

 This is an easy recipe, but of course it would be easier to just open a jar of store bought sauce.
 But, next time you are in the supermarket, take a look at the ingredients of some of those pasta sauces.
-Some (not all - there are some great options out there now) contain so much salt, sugar and unnecessary ingredients.

-Making your own pasta sauce means you can control exactly what goes in to it and you can use just a pinch of salt to season it.
+Making your own pasta sauce means you can control exactly what goes into it and you can use just a pinch of salt to season it.
 The splash of balsamic gives it a little sweetness too.

 Parmesan shavings on top of pasta in a tomato sauce.

-Top tip
+Top Tip

 If you want to add something else to this tomato pasta sauce, then you could stir some spinach in just before serving.
 Also, some red chilli flakes is an easy way to add a kick of heat to it.
-If you wanted to hide some vegetables in to it, then you could blend some cooked carrots in to the sauce.
+If you wanted to hide some vegetables into it, then you could blend some cooked carrots into the sauce.

 Storage